team-citrus/engine/README.md

 We also intend to use this game engine in our future projects, and hope others adopt it as well.
 As well, by making the engine free software, we hope to set a precident in the game development world.

-***If you are looking to contribute, the style guide can be found at docs/style.md, and the programmer's guide can be found at docs/guide.md.***
+***If you are looking to contribute, the style guide can be found at docs/style.md, and the contributing guide can be found at docs/contrib.md.***

 ## Compiling requirements